Tenerife – what to see, practical information

 For getting around Tenerife we have two main options: renting a car or traveling by bus (which are called Guagua here).
 Each has its pros and cons.
 I chose the bus option, because the communication network on the island is very well developed.
 Two weeks of travel, including a tour of the entire island, by bus cost about 40 euros.
 To ride the bus, we need to buy a card for 2 euros (e.g. in a vending machine at the airport) or we can create an account in the Ten+ móvil application and buy tickets online.
 Currently, it is not possible to buy tickets from the driver.
 Ticket prices depend on the length of the route, but from my observations there are no major rules.
 Sometimes I paid 3 euros for driving a dozen or so kilometers, sometimes 30 cents.
 Bus schedule and prices can be found in the Guaguas application.

 The only drawback is the inability to reach the Teide National Park by bus (in May 2021 there was no such possibility).
 We can get there only by car or with a trip.
 We rented a car for one day,so as to get to the park in the evening and go to the sunrise on Mount Teide.
 Renting a car is about 32 euros per day, the longer the rental period, the lower the price.

 Accommodation and prices in Tenerife

 The accommodation base in Tenerife is very well developed.
-Both airbnb and booking work.
+Both airbnb and booking work pretty well.
 The cheapest accommodation costs about 10-15 euros per person, with the proviso that prices in the north are much lower than in the south of the island.